lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 that the libraries contain.
 Each library can then be referenced by randomized content blocks in any of that organization’s courses.

-For more information, see `Working with Libraries`_ *Building and Running an Open edX Course*.
+For more information, see `Working with Libraries`_ in *Building and Running an Open edX Course*.

 =====================
-User Profiles
+Learner Profiles
 =====================

-With the new Open edX User Profile, you can share information about yourself with your learning community.
+With the new Open edX Learner Profile, you can share information about yourself with your learning community.
 Your profile can include an image that identifies you on the Open edX site as well as your location and other biographical information.
 Course teams and other learners in your courses can view your